Behold His Glory- You Can Trust This Story

 Using this test, how does the New Testament stack up?

 According to New Testament scholar Bruce Metzger, only 40 lines, or about 400 words, of the 20,000 lines in the New Testament are in doubt.
-In contrast, Homer’s Iliad contains approximately 15,600 lines, but 764 lines have been questioned by scholars.
+In contrast, Homer’s Iliad contains approximately 15,600 lines, but 764 lines are questioned by scholars.
 Christian scholar and philosopher Norman L. Geisler writes:

 “This would mean that Homer’s text is only 95 percent pure or accurate compared to over 99.5 percent accuracy for the New Testament copies.
 The national epic of India [the Mahabharata] has suffered even more textual corruption. . . .
 The Mahabharata is some eight times the size of the Iliad, of which some 26,000 lines are in doubt.
 This would be roughly 10 percent textual corruption or a 90 percent accuracy copy of the original.
 From this documentary standpoint, the New Testament writings are superior to comparable ancient writings.
 The records for the New Testament are vastly more abundant, clearly more ancient, and considerably more accurate in their text.”2